CS102-Classroom-Notes-and-Assignments/lesson-6/README.md

 	return (int) atof(s);
 }
 ```
+In the code above,the function atof returns a double, but atoi returns an int.
 This operation does potentially discard information, however, so some compilers warn of it.
 The cast states explicitly that the operation is intended, and suppresses any warning.

 ###  Make Files - ATOF
 #### ATOF - In One File